 - Have your child avoid exercise within three hours of bedtime

 - Wake your child up at the same time every morning (even on weekends and holidays) to stay in synch with the sleep rhythm.

-If you’d like to know more about helping your child – or yourself – get better sleep, as well as non-medication options, contact Center for Brain for a free consultation.
+If you’d like to know more about helping your child – or yourself – get better sleep, as well as non-medication options, contact the Center for Brain Training for a consultation.

 We also invite you to visit our sleep disorders page to learn more about how we can help.